kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Advancements in Technology and Software

-* [Optimizing Common Lisp](https://www.fosskers.ca/en/blog/optimizing-common-lisp) - Exploring performance improvements for Common Lisp programs.
-[Comments](https://lobste.rs/s/7ldnnl/optimizing_common_lisp)

-* [Performance Profile Visualization Challenge](https://matklad.github.io/2025/05/06/performance-profile-visualization-challenge.html) - An open call for better performance visualization tools.
-[Comments](https://lobste.rs/s/tzbzxl/performance_profile_visualization)

-* [Argo CD v3.0.0](https://github.com/argoproj/argo-cd/releases/tag/v3.0.0) - Key updates in this latest version of Argo CD for DevOps.
-[Comments](https://lobste.rs/s/5ortw8/argo_cd_v3_0_0)

-* [Lazarus release 4.0](https://forum.lazarus.freepascal.org/index.php?topic=71050.0) - The latest version of the Lazarus IDE with significant improvements.
-[Comments](https://lobste.rs/s/odkudp/lazarus_release_4_0)

-* [An Interactive Debugger for Rust Trait Errors](https://cel.cs.brown.edu/blog/an-interactive-debugger-for-rust-trait-errors/) - A deep dive into debugging complex errors in Rust programming.
-[Comments](https://lobste.rs/s/eeoz0s/interactive_debugger_for_rust_trait)

-## Artificial Intelligence and Machine Learning

-* [Recreating an iOS Animation with GLSL (interactive tutorial)](https://nmattia.com/posts/2025-05-07-airpods-hearing-test-animation/) - A step-by-step recreation of advanced iOS animation.
-[Comments](https://lobste.rs/s/vvac3x/recreating_ios_animation_with_glsl)

-* [AI Law Firm Offering $2.7 Legal Letters Wins 'Landmark' Approval](https://slashdot.org/story/25/05/06/1833226/ai-law-firm-offering-27-legal-letters-wins-landmark-approval?utm_source=rss1.0mainlinkanon&utm_medium=feed) - How AI is reshaping legal services.
-[Comments](https://news.ycombinator.com/item?id=43907820)

-* [Claude's system prompt is over 24k tokens with tools](https://github.com/asgeirtj/system_prompts_leaks/blob/main/claude.txt) - Analyzing Anthropic's AI architecture.
-[Comments](https://news.ycombinator.com/item?id=43909409)

-* [Google Debuts an Updated Gemini 2.5 Pro AI Model Ahead of I/O](https://tech.slashdot.org/story/25/05/06/2036211/google-debuts-an-updated-gemini-25-pro-ai-model-ahead-of-io?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Google's latest AI innovation in Gemini.
-[Comments](https://news.ycombinator.com/item?id=43905942)

-* [ACE-Step: A step towards music generation foundation model](https://github.com/ace-step/ACE-Step) - Advancements in AI music generation.
-[Comments](https://news.ycombinator.com/item?id=43909398)

-## Science and Discoveries
+## Scientific Discoveries and Innovations

+* [Scientists Identify New Mutation That Enables Three-Hour Sleepers](https://science.slashdot.org/story/25/05/06/234231/scientists-identify-new-mutation-that-enables-three-hour-sleepers?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Researchers have discovered a genetic variation that allows some people to thrive on just three hours of sleep per night.

-* [Mathematicians Just Solved a 125-Year-Old Problem, Uniting 3 Theories in Physics](https://soylentnews.org/article.pl?sid=25/05/06/0312252&from=rss) - Bridging key mathematical and physical theories.
-[Comments](https://soylentnews.org/comments.pl?sid=25/05/06/0312252&cid=0)
+* [Mathematicians Just Solved a 125-Year-Old Problem, Uniting 3 Theories in Physics](https://soylentnews.org/article.pl?sid=25/05/06/0312252&from=rss) - A breakthrough in mathematics has united longstanding theories within the realm of physics, solving a problem left unresolved for over a century.

-* [Cuttlefish 'talk' with their arms, study reveals](https://scienceblog.com/wildscience/2025/05/06/cuttlefish-talk-with-their-arms-study-reveals/) - Unlocking the mysteries of cephalopod communication.
-[Comments](https://news.ycombinator.com/item?id=43904478)

-* [Scientists have found a way to 'tattoo' tardigrades](https://phys.org/news/2025-04-scientists-tattoo-tardigrades.html) - Innovative techniques for tagging microscopic creatures.
-[Comments](https://news.ycombinator.com/item?id=43901131)
+* [Scientists have found a way to 'tattoo' tardigrades](https://phys.org/news/2025-04-scientists-tattoo-tardigrades.html) - Innovative research enables scientists to place fluorescent marks on tardigrades, the microscopic animals known for their extreme resilience.

+## Technology and Open Source

+* [CLion Is Now Free for Non-Commercial Use](https://blog.jetbrains.com/clion/2025/05/clion-is-now-free-for-non-commercial-use/) - JetBrains has announced that CLion, its IDE for C and C++ development, is now available for free to non-commercial users.

+* [Unity's Open-Source Double Standard: The Ban of VLC](https://mfkl.github.io/2024/01/10/unity-double-oss-standards.html) - A critical exploration of Unity's controversial move to ban VLC, raising concerns about its open-source policies.

+* [Amazon's Zoox Robotaxi Unit Issues Software Recall After Recent Las Vegas Crash](https://tech.slashdot.org/story/25/05/06/2141257/amazons-zoox-robotaxi-unit-issues-software-recall-after-recent-las-vegas-crash?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Amazon's autonomous vehicle division has issued a software recall following a crash in Las Vegas.

+* [Memory-Safe Sudo To Become the Default In Ubuntu](https://news.slashdot.org/story/25/05/06/213254/memory-safe-sudo-to-become-the-default-in-ubuntu?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Ubuntu plans to implement a memory-safe version of the sudo command to enhance system security.

+* [bash/POSIX-compatible shell implemented in Rust](https://github.com/reubeno/brush) - Explore 'Brush,' a POSIX-compatible shell written in Rust, designed for enhanced safety and performance.

+* [Zed Editor adds full AI capabilities](https://zed.dev/blog/fastest-ai-code-editor) - The Zed Editor incorporates advanced AI to assist with coding and development workflows.

-## Corporate News and Legal Developments
+## Ethics, Policies, and Regulation

+* [FTC Bans Hidden Fees For Live Events and Short-Term Rentals](https://yro.slashdot.org/story/25/05/07/0043243/ftc-bans-hidden-fees-for-live-events-and-short-term-rentals?utm_source=rss1.0mainlinkanon&utm_medium=feed) - The FTC implements new rules to curb deceptive hidden fees in rentals and event ticketing.

+* [New Bill Would Force Apple, Google To Open App Store Ecosystems](https://apple.slashdot.org/story/25/05/06/2252259/new-bill-would-force-apple-google-to-open-app-store-ecosystems?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Legislators propose a bill aimed at reducing restrictions on app store ecosystems.

-* [NSO Group Must Pay More Than $167 Million In Damages To WhatsApp For Spyware Campaign](https://yro.slashdot.org/story/25/05/06/2136240/nso-group-must-pay-more-than-167-million-in-damages-to-whatsapp-for-spyware-campaign?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A major settlement implicating privacy invasion.
-[Comments](https://news.ycombinator.com/item?id=43911167)
+* [NSO Group Must Pay More Than $167 Million In Damages To WhatsApp For Spyware Campaign](https://yro.slashdot.org/story/25/05/06/2136240/nso-group-must-pay-more-than-167-million-in-damages-to-whatsapp-for-spyware-campaign?utm_source=rss1.0mainlinkanon&utm_medium=feed) - NSO Group faces significant financial penalties for its spyware-related activities.

-* [DoorDash to acquire Deliveroo](https://www.cnbc.com/2025/05/06/doordash-to-buy-uk-food-delivery-firm-deliveroo-in-3point9-billion-deal.html) - A significant merger in the global food delivery market.
-[Comments](https://news.ycombinator.com/item?id=43902308)

-* [New Bill Would Force Apple, Google To Open App Store Ecosystems](https://apple.slashdot.org/story/25/05/06/2252259/new-bill-would-force-apple-google-to-open-app-store-ecosystems?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Legislative steps toward platform fairness.
-[Comments](https://news.ycombinator.com/item?id=43911167)

-## Aerospace and Exploration
+## Space and Aerospace Innovations

-* [Stratolaunch's Talon-A2 Prototype Goes Hypersonic After Dropping From World's Largest Airplane](https://tech.slashdot.org/story/25/05/06/2146219/stratolaunchs-talon-a2-prototype-goes-hypersonic-after-dropping-from-worlds-largest-airplane?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A major milestone in hypersonic flight development.
-[Comments](https://news.ycombinator.com/item?id=43910565)
+* [Stratolaunch's Talon-A2 Prototype Goes Hypersonic After Dropping From World's Largest Airplane](https://tech.slashdot.org/story/25/05/06/2146219/stratolaunchs-talon-a2-prototype-goes-hypersonic-after-dropping-from-worlds-largest-airplane?utm_source=rss1.0mainlinkanon&utm_medium=feed) - The Talon-A2 prototype achieves hypersonic speeds in an aerospace milestone.

+* [Soviet-Era Spacecraft Expected to Plunge Uncontrolled to Earth Next Week](https://soylentnews.org/article.pl?sid=25/05/05/0249236&from=rss) - A decommissioned Soviet spacecraft is set to re-enter Earth's atmosphere in an uncontrolled descent.

-* [NASA's Perseverance Rover Just Had A Close Call On Mars](https://soylentnews.org/article.pl?sid=25/05/03/0334239&from=rss) - Perseverance narrowly avoids hazards on its Mars mission.
-[Comments](https://news.ycombinator.com/item?id=43884418)
+* [NASA's Perseverance Rover Just Had A Close Call On Mars](https://soylentnews.org/article.pl?sid=25/05/03/0334239&from=rss) - NASA's Mars rover narrowly avoided a potentially catastrophic incident.

-* [Is Planet Nine Alone in the Outer System?](https://www.centauri-dreams.org/2025/05/06/is-planet-nine-alone-in-the-outer-system/) - Debates around the mysterious Planet Nine.
-[Comments](https://news.ycombinator.com/item?id=43907586)

 ---